AL333Z/ReactiveApplication/rxjava/operators.md

 # Operator

 In RxJava, operators are what enable the devolper to **model** the actual computation.
-An operator allows to perform **almost each type of manipulation** on the source observer in a declarative way.
+An operator allows to perform **almost every type of manipulation** on the source observer in a declarative way.

 Expressing a computation in terms of a stream of values is translated in building a **chain of proper operators**.
 Usually, looking at the signatures and at the types of the operators  is really helpful when choosing which operator is the right one for the goal to achieve.